mattismoel/lectigo/README.md

-# Lectio scraper
+# What is this?

-This project is a web scraper for the Danish gymnasium site Lectio.
-With this, you are able to extract the schedule from the main site and have it sync with your Google Calendar.
+This project is a web scraper for the Danish gymnasium site [Lectio](https://lectio.dk) by MaCom A/S. With this, you are able to extract the schedule from the main site and have it sync with your Google Calendar.

 # How to use